quairkit.loss

 state : StateSimulator | StateOperator

-The input state which will be used to compute the expectation value.
+The input quantum state which will be used to compute the expectation value.
+Can be a single state or a batch of states.

 shots : int | None

 The number of shots to measure the observable.
-Defaults to None, which means the default behavior.
+Defaults to None, which means exact computation.

 decompose : bool | None